Say Nothing (TV series): Production

-The production is an adaptation of the Patrick Radden Keefe best-selling book Say Nothing: A True Story of Murder and Memory in Northern Ireland, which detailed the abduction and murder of Jean McConville, a widow and mother of ten.
-Edward McDonnell, Monica Levinson, Joshua Zetumer and Michael Lennox are executive producers with Zetumer also serving as showrunner and Lennox directing the nine-part series.
-Nina Jacobson and Brad Simpson's Color Force are producing.
+The production is an adaptation of the Patrick Radden Keefe best-selling book Say Nothing: A True Story of Murder and Memory in Northern Ireland, which detailed the abduction and murder of Jean McConville, a widow and mother of ten, against the backdrop of four decades during The Troubles in Northern Ireland.

+Edward McDonnell, Monica Levinson, Joshua Zetumer, and Michael Lennox are executive producers with Zetumer also serving as showrunner and Lennox directing the nine-part series.
+Nina Jacobson and Brad Simpson's Color Force produced the series.

-In February 2024, Lola Petticrew, Hazel Doupe, Anthony Boyle, Josh Finan and Maxine Peake were confirmed as the lead cast.
+In February 2024, Lola Petticrew, Hazel Doupe, Anthony Boyle, Josh Finan, and Maxine Peake were confirmed as the lead cast.
 The cast also includes Michael Colgan, Kerri Quinn, Stuart Graham, Laura Donnelly, Rory Kinnear, Amy Molloy, Helen Behan, Damien Molony and Judith Roddy.

 Filming took place in the Walton area of Liverpool in May 2023.
 Filming locations also include Belfast, London, Sheffield, and Shepton Mallet Prison, near Bath in Somerset in August and September 2023.